 Brown was born in 1978 in Atlanta, Georgia and grew up in a family of 12 children.
 Later on, Brown attended the University of West Georgia and in 2002, founded Zac Brown Band.
 Since then, Brown’s passion shifted to music and he went on to start his own label, Southern Ground Artists, in 2003.
 From there, Brown’s first widely distributed studio album with Zac Brown Band, The Foundation, sold more than 5 million copies making the album 5x platinum following its release in 2008.
 The lead song off The Foundation, “Chicken Fried,” the band’s first national release, also went 5x platinum with over 5 million sales and over 255 million streams.
 Brown has released four studio albums, two live albums, a greatest hits album, and an extended play produced by Dave Grohl, all with Zac Brown Band - now completely made up with Brown along with Jimmy De Martini, John Driskell Hopkins, Clay Cook, Chris Fryar, Coy Bowles, Daniel de los Reyes, and Matt Mangano.

-Most recently, in December of 2018, Brown announced the launch of his new entertainment and lifestyle branded parent company, Zac Brown Collective, formerly known as Southern Ground.
-The reimagined company expanded its portfolio of brands, further rising Brown’s artistic and entrepreneurial pursuits to new heights.
+In December of 2018, Brown announced the launch of his new entertainment and lifestyle branded parent company, Zac Brown Collective, formerly known as Southern Ground.
+The reimagined company expanded its brand portfolio; further rising Brown’s artistic and entrepreneurial pursuits to new heights.
 Zac Brown Collective brings together the best in music, film, food, fashion, custom design, and American-made gear to form a company made up of brands that are fully grounded in the “American experience.”

 Brown’s commitment to giving back has also been at the forefront of his career since day one when he founded Camp Southern Ground.
 The camp, Brown’s biggest passion, is an inclusive camp serving children ages 7-17 with autism spectrum disorder (ASD), ADHD, dyslexia, social or emotional challenges, and typically developing children.
 The camp’s off-season programming supports post 9/11 veterans in their readjustment to civilian life.
 Zac Brown Collective allocates funds and resources to the camp – making all of Brown’s work beneficial to a cause dear to his heart.
 In 2017, Brown was honored with the CRS Humanitarian Award, presented annually to musicians who use their careers to serve others in need and contribute to the greater good.
 The award was presented to Brown for his work supporting our nation's veterans and for his nonprofit passion project Camp Southern Ground.

-Zac Brown Band is represented by Creative Artists Agency, SB Projects, communications and branding agency JONESWORKS, & Zac Brown Collective.
+Zac Brown Band is represented by William Morris Endeavor, SB Projects, communications and branding agency JONESWORKS, & Zac Brown Collective.

 When I was a kid, I had a room that was next to my bedroom at my parent’s house.
 Actually, it was part of the attic.
 It was my world and secret passageway into music and all things creative and awesome.
 The walls were filled with photos of my favorite bands, musicians, and skateboarders that had been ripped out of magazines and stuck to the wall with thumbtacks and Scotch tape.
 There was a hammock in this musical, isolation chamber that was filled with sleeping bags and old pillows.
 I would sit in the hammock and listen to music everyday.Read More